AssassinMaeve/cpp/README.md

 - You cannot call yourself a programmer or developer if you are unfamiliar with Git and GitHub.

 Important Note:
-- This repository is still under development.
-If you cannot find what you are looking for, please check back at a later date.
+- This repository is now complete.
+You can find all the necessary files here. :)

 Thank you!